 There is room for pushchairs to be left during our performances.
 Small babies can attend age-appropriate shows for free.
 We also have baby-changing facilities.

 These performances offer a warm welcome to people who find it difficult to follow the usual conventions of theatre behaviour.
-This can include: people with learning disabilities, movement disorders, autistic spectrum disorder, other neurological conditions such as Tourettes, those with young children or babies.
+This can include: people with learning disabilities, movement disorders, autistic spectrum disorder, other neurological conditions such as Tourettes, and those with young children or babies.